Viewing Puzzle Details

 At the very bottom, you'll see the name of the user who originally submitted the puzzle and the date of submission.
 While all IPDb users share access to puzzle records, the original submitter remains the caretaker of that entry.

 Below the submitter's name is the Rating section, where you can rate the puzzle based on overall quality and difficulty.
-Additionally, you have the option to write a review.
+Additionally, there is the option to write a review.

-At the bottom of the dialogue, you’ll find a list of all reviews submitted for this puzzle.
+At the bottom of the dialogue, you’ll find a list of all reviews submitted for a particular puzzle.
 If there are none, this section will remain empty.
 If reviews exist, this is where you can read user insights.

-To explore all images associated with a puzzle, simply click or tap the displayed image in the puzzle details screen.
-This will open a full-screen viewer for a clearer, more detailed look.
+To explore all images associated with a puzzle, click/tap the displayed image in the puzzle details screen.
+This will open a full-screen viewer for a clearer, more detailed appearance.

 Navigating Images

-In the upper-left corner of the image viewer, you'll see an indicator showing which image you're currently viewing (e.g., 1 of 2).
-You can cycle through images using the left/right arrows positioned either side of the image.
+In the upper-left corner of the image viewer, you'll see an indicator showing which image you're currently viewing (E.g., 1 of 2).
+You can cycle through images using the left/right arrows positioned on either side of the image.

 Closing the Viewer